ppurple12/Summer2025/README.md

 In this README file, all the progress that has been made throughout the week will be noted here

-# Week of June 16th
+# Week of June 23th
 **Monday**
-- Data labelling and working on web backend
+- Continued work on bootstrapping pipeline
+- Explored different models and libraries for increased precision
 ---
 **Tuesday**
+- Completed bootstrapping pipeline - Results seem very normalized (More reasearch requried)
-- Data labelling and working on web backend
+- Working on backend and frontend operations
+- Have a working hybrid database model
 ---
 **Wednesday**
-- Data labelling and working on web backend
+- Working on more backend components
+- Adding new entities, reconfiguring pages
 ---
 **Thursday**
 ---
-- Data labelling and working on web backend
 **Friday**
-- Working on bootstrapping to train model more efficiently